Award Programs

 V Scholar Grant

-As of 2023, the V Scholar Grant is a three-year grant of $200,000 per year.
-It supports young tenure-track faculty early in their cancer research careers by funding projects that are either laboratory-based fundamental research or translational research.
+The V Scholar Grant is a three-year grant of $200,000 per year.
+The V Scholar Award supports tenure-track faculty early in their cancer research careers by funding projects that are either laboratory-based fundamental research or translational research.
+For more information regarding V Scholar eligibility, please refer to the Researcher Resources.

 Translational Grant

-As of 2023, the Translational Grant is a four-year grant of $200,000 per year.
-These grants support “bench to bedside” research, whose endpoint is often planning or initiation of a clinical trial.
+The Translational Grant is a four-year grant of $200,000 per year.
+These grants support “bench to bedside” research whose endpoint is often planning or initiation of a clinical trial.
+Translational projects should move a novel strategy from the laboratory to a human clinical trial or use specimens from a clinical trial to develop biomarkers or mechanisms.

 All-Star Grant

-The All-Star Grant is a re-investment in previous V Scholar or Translational grant recipients who are invited to apply for a $1,000,000 grant payable over 5 years.
+The All-Star Grant is a re-investment in previous V Scholar, Translational, or Designated cancer research grant recipients who are invited to apply for a $1,000,000 grant payable over 5 years.
 Any type of cancer research is permitted.
 We are looking for the most innovative ideas to improve the cancer landscape for patients.
 This grant also includes salary support for a mentored post-doctoral fellow, which supports the next generation of cancer researchers.

 Designated Grant

-The Designated Grant supports basic or translational research at research institutions and may support outstanding research outside our standing list of NCI-Designated cancer centers.
-The size and duration of these grants varies widely depending on the initiative.
-To trigger a new stand-alone grant opportunity, $3,000,000 must be raised.
-Otherwise, the funds are directed to our national foundational programs, the V Scholar and Translational grants.
+This grant type supports basic or translational research.
+These are special grant opportunities for applications that arise out of donor interest, fundraising events or special funding partnerships with other nonprofit or corporate partners.
+The size and duration of these grants vary widely depending on the initiative.
+To trigger a stand-alone grant opportunity, $3,000,000 must be raised.
 These opportunities change from year to year and are dependent on special fundraising initiatives with donors, sponsors or collaborating foundations to support cancer research.

 Mission Grant